fiszermane/aws-lambda-s3/README.md

 # What does this do
 Code will execute once an object is uploaded to the Input S3, run Textract and return a .JSON in the Output S3.
+Many of the examples I've seen had an overload of Lambda Functions, SNS Topics and so many building blocks that were confusing to me as a newbie to AWS Cloud.
+I managed to achieve my objectives with much less than what I found online - it's likely less robust but it did serve my purposes quite well.

 # Steps